network-international/ngenius-woocommerce-plugin/ngenius/readme.txt

 We provide a secure checkout experience for your shoppers, knowing that intelligent fraud protection engines monitor your transactions around the clock.

+= Publicly documented resources for generated/compressed content =
+Should you wish to, you may compile the WooCommerce Blocks Support <a href="https://github.com/network-international/ngenius-woocommerce-plugin?tab=readme-ov-file#compile-woocommerce-blocks-support-from-source">directly from source</a>.

 == Changelog ==
+= 1.3.0 - 2025-08-13 =
+ * Manual Payment Links: Added functionality to generate and manage manual payment links for enhanced flexibility in transaction processing.
+ * Updated Branding: Replaced outdated Network logo with the latest version for consistent branding across the plugin.
+ * Dependency Validation: Implemented automatic checks for international dependencies to ensure seamless compatibility and installation.
+ * Transaction Handling: Resolved an issue where N-Genius transactions were occasionally missing from orders, improving reliability.
+ * Minor Bug Fixes: Addressed various small bugs to enhance overall stability and user experience.

 = 1.2.0 - 2025-02-17 =
  * Tested on WooCommerce 9.6.0, and WordPress 6.7.1.
  * Introduced a Continue Shopping button for improved user navigation.